mjdecker/mjdecker.github.io/_syllabi/network-architecture.md

 ### Course Topics ###
 Network Architecture & Architecture (NAA) Topics

-1. Computer Networks Fundamentals and the Internet
+1. Computer Networks and the Internet
 	* What Is the Internet
 	* The Network Edge
 	* The Network Core